Screenwriter, The PlayCrafters Group

 This is Lauren’s first year with the FilmFest and very honored to be included among the judges.

-Phillip studied Film & Media Arts at Temple University where his short film, WORDS OF ATONEMENT, won Best Undergraduate Film during his freshmen year.
+Phillip is a filmmaker from Southampton, Pennsylvania and founding partner of Aspire Motion Pictures.
+Phillip studied Film & Media Arts at Temple University where his short film, WORDS OF ATONEMENT, won Best Undergraduate Film during his freshman year.
 His Senior Thesis film, THE ROAD TO JERICHO, won the Audience Award for its premiere at The National Film Festival for Talented Youth in Seattle, Washington.
-The pitch for his first feature film, THE HONEYMOON PHASE, was a top five finalist in 2017’s Project Greenlight and Shudder TV REEL FEAR HORROR CONTEST.
+He graduated summa cum laude in 2014.
+In 2017, the pitch for his first feature film, sci-fi psychological thriller THE HONEYMOON PHASE, was a top five finalist in Project Greenlight and Shudder’s REEL FEAR HORROR CONTEST.
 As a result, Phillip was chosen to be a fellow in the 2017 Shudder Labs, hosted by AMC Networks.
-THE HONEYMOON PHASE completed principle photography in February 2018 and is currently in Post Production.
+THE HONEYMOON PHASE was released by Dark Sky Films on August 21st, 2020 and is currently available to stream through Amazon Prime, Vudu, and Tubi.
 Phillip’s professional goal is to tell meaningful stories that challenge society’s beliefs and capture the human condition.
 His mission is to make you feel an emotional connection to the rest of the audience, because whether your life is like a drama, comedy, or horror film, you are never alone.

 When he’s not working at his day job as a digital producer for a video marketing agency, he produces his own film projects and runs an independent film funding platform at thefilmfund.co.
 His award-winning film, “Son of Blackbeard,” is currently on the festival circuit and will be released online soon.
 He enjoys dark comedies and fish tacos.
 Read more about him at his website, thomasverdi.com.